SOC 214A : Illumination Project: Tools for Creative Social Activism 1

-Students in this course will create live interactive theater performances that will be toured through out campus with some community performances.
+Students in this course will create live interactive theater performances that will be toured through out PCC campuses with some community performances.
 The performances are geared toward creating a campus and community climate that is inclusive and respectful of all people’s culture, ethnicity, class, gender and sexual orientation, and other diversity.
 This course is a required component of The Illumination Project.

 Equivalent placement test scores also accepted.
 Instructor permission required.

 Upon successful completion students should be able to:

 - Apply sociological perspectives and use their sociological imagination in analyzing the causes and consequences of social problems and evaluating